kalsky/shell-deployedapp-standard/spec/deployed_app_standard.md

 ## Definitions

 ### Versioning
-The compute Shell version follows Semantic Versioning Guidelines (see details in http://semver.org).
+The deployed App Shell version follows Semantic Versioning Guidelines (see details in http://semver.org).
 In short, the version structure is Major.Minor.Patch, for example “1.0.2”.
 A Path version is promoted when making backward-compatibility bug fixes, a Minor version is promoted when adding functionality in a backwards-compatible manner and a  Major version is promoted when making a backwards incompatible changes.

 ## Data Model
 ### Families & Models